jperezlafuente/GRU-project/docs/index.md

 - **Impact of wave state on objective fights** (dragons, baron, turrets)
 - **Best actions after pushing a wave** (roaming, invading, resetting, etc.)

-## ❗ Limitations
-- **No raw video data included**: To maintain processing confidentiality, only processed results are provided.
-- **No implementation details**: The minion detection method and exact process are not shared to preserve proprietary methods.

 ## 📢 Contact & Contributions
 This project is shared for analytical and discussion purposes.
 If you have insights or ideas to expand the analysis, feel free to open a discussion or reach out ([Twitter: @jperezlafuente](https://twitter.com/jperezlafuente), [email](mailto:jperezlafuente@hotmail.com))!